zerc/django-vest/README.rst

     :target: https://travis-ci.org/zerc/django-vest
     :alt: Build status

-Extension for default template system for making inheritance more flexible.
-Adding some kind of themes.
+Extension of default template system what makes inheritance more flexible through add themes.

 Usage
 -----
-Imagine you have several sites on different hosts.
-They differ by visually and small functional. ``django-vest`` this is a way to use one code base for this situation.
+Imagine that you have several sites on different hosts.
+They differ by visually and functionally a bit. ``django-vest`` provides the way to use the same code base in such kind of situations.

-He allowing to split templates on ``themes`` - one per site.
-We also have extended inheritance between themes - we have `DEFAULT_THEME` and we can override each template in `CURRENT_THEME`.
-Exmaple:
+It allows splitting templates into ``themes`` - for one per site.
+Also, it provides the extended inheritance between these themes through `DEFAULT_THEME` keyword.
+Using this keyword in templates we can override each template.
+For example:

 .. code:: html

     {% extends 'DEFAULT_THEME/index.html' %}
     {% block page_title %}Dark theme{% endblock %}

-``django-vest`` have some tools for logic splitting according by ``CURRENT_THEME`` in views.
-Assume we have some ``form`` class who is different in each theme.
-Then our code may looks like:
+``django-vest`` has several ways to split a logic according to ``CURRENT_THEME`` in views.
+Assume that you have some ``form`` class which is different for each theme.
+Then your code may look like:

 .. code:: python